Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 The application is now accessible through the Internet !

 !!!
 Note
     This configuration is only for HTTP.
-For HTTPS access, follow the [Nginx documentation](https://nginx.org/en/docs/http/configuring_https_servers.html).
+If you need an HTTPS connection, follow the [Nginx documentation](https://nginx.org/en/docs/http/configuring_https_servers.html).